 Praised in the Baltimore Sun for her “impressive voice”, Laura Whittenberger is a versatile singer and theater performer.
-This season she's appeared at Signature Theatre in A Little Night Music, Camelot (Nimue), Sweeney Todd (Johanna), Hair, and The Pirates of Penzance (Mabel) in Philadelphia/NJ.
-Last season she performed as Olympia/Blue Lady in Pinocchio as a Young Artist with Cedar Rapids Opera (IA), and made her NYC recital debut at the American Irish Historical Society, singing selections from Never Give All the Heart, a new album set to the poetry of W.B.
+Currently performing in Annapolis in Kiss Me, Kate, she recently made her Long Island Opera debut as Pauline in La Vie Parisienne.
+Last season she appeared at Signature Theatre in A Little Night Music, Camelot (Nimue), Sweeney Todd (Johanna), Hair, and The Pirates of Penzance (Mabel) in Philadelphia/NJ.
+Other recent performances include Olympia/Blue Lady in Pinocchio as a Young Artist with Cedar Rapids Opera (IA), and a NYC recital at the American Irish Historical Society, singing selections from Never Give All the Heart, a new album set to the poetry of W.B.
 Yeats.
 She's currently recording a sequel to that album, and as a winner of the Montpelier Arts Center recital competition, she will be performing a series of French melodie recitals through 2018 with harpist Jacqueline Pollauf.
-Other upcoming performances include Pauline in La Vie Parisienne with Long Island Opera.

 Highlights from recent seasons have included Beauty in Giannini’s Beauty and the Beast with Lyric Opera Baltimore, Rose in Ruddigore (ME), Johanna in Sweeney Todd (MD), Peggy in the premiere of Revolutionary Gentleman (DC), Meggie in the premiere of Catch a Dream (DC), Mrs. Banks in Mary Poppins (TN), and Mabel in The Pirates of Penzance (MD), for which she was nominated for Broadway World’s “Best Actress in a Musical” award for both the Baltimore and Philadelphia regions.